alibaba-fusion/next/site/en-us/contributing.md

 2. Run `npm install` in the project root directory to install all development dependencies.

-3. If you want to update the code of the Button component, run `npm run dev button` in the project root directory, it will automatically launch the browser for you and open the demo page.
+3. If you want to update the code of the Button component, run `npm start button` in the project root directory, it will automatically launch the browser for you and open the demo page.

 4. If you fix a bug or add a new feature, be sure to write the test case.
 You can start all the components test case by running `npm run test` in the root directory, and you can also use `npm run test button` to run the test case for the specified component during development.